1and1/spritepacker-maven-plugin/src/site/markdown/index.md

 **excludes**
 &nbsp;&nbsp;&nbsp;&nbsp; *(optional)* Expression of which files to exclude.
-See [http://plexus.codehaus.org/plexus-utils/apidocs/org/codehaus/plexus/util/DirectoryScanner.html] for more details.</dt>
+See [http://plexus.codehaus.org/plexus-utils/apidocs/org/codehaus/plexus/util/DirectoryScanner.html] for more details.

 **output**
 &nbsp;&nbsp;&nbsp;&nbsp; ***(required)*** File to write PNG spritesheet to.